BMW M62

 BMW M62 is a naturally aspirated V8 petrol engine which was produced from 1995 to 2005.
 A successor to the BMW M60, the M62 features an aluminium engine block and a single row timing chain.

-In 1998, a Technical Update included VANOS (variable valve timing) for the intake camshafts.
+In 1998, a technical update included VANOS (variable valve timing) for the intake camshafts.

-The S62 engine is the BMW M high performance version of the M62, which was released in the E39 M5, BMW Z8, Ascari KZ1, and the Ascari A10.
+A BMW M high performance version of the M62, called the S62 engine, was fitted to BMW's E39 M5 and BMW Z8, and both the Ascari KZ1 and Ascari A10.

 Design

 Like the BMW M60 engine it replaced, the M62 is a DOHC engine with four valves per cylinder, an aluminum block and aluminum heads.
 The M62 has fracture-split forged connecting rods, hypereutectic pistons with ferrous coated side skirts.
 Most of the M62 engines used Alusil for the block material, however some early M62 engines used Nikasil cylinder coating instead.

 Alusil technology integrates silicon throughout the aluminum cast so that liners or treated bores within this block family are not needed.

 The M62 uses a Bosch Motronic 5.2 engine control unit (also called "DME") and a hot wire MAF.